Environmental Research (NERC Doctoral Training Partnership)

 - School of Geography and the Environment

-You will be equipped with a wide range of skills that you will need whether you wish to pursue a career in research or industrial sector.
+You should be equipped with a wide range of skills that you will need whether you wish to pursue a career in research, government or the private sector.

 Proven and potential academic excellence

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

 - a first-class or upper second-class undergraduate degree with honours.